impravin22/Named_Entity_Stuff/README.md

 **Elastic weight Consolidation**

-**EWC** is a technique introduced by Kirkpatrick et al. in the paper "Overcoming catastrophic forgetting in neural networks".
+**EWC** is a technique introduced by Kirkpatrick et al. in the paper "Overcoming catastrophic Forgetting in neural networks".
 It addresses the problem of catastrophic forgetting by adding a regularization term to the loss function.
 This term penalizes changes to parameters that are important for previous tasks, based on the Fisher Information Matrix.

 [Overcoming catastrophic forgetting in neural networks | Proceedings of the National Academy of Sciences](https://www.pnas.org/doi/10.1073/pnas.1611835114)